Hoxne, St Peter & St Paul Church

 There are several grave slabs to members of the Thruston family, dating to the 16th century, and several 15th-century tombs.
 In addition, very early hatchments to Sir Robert Southwell (d.
 1598) and his wife Elizabeth hang on the wall.

 On the south wall is a very finely crafted memorial to General Sir Edward Kerrison (d.
 1853), who fought at the Battle of Waterloo and later served as an MP.
 Another Victorian memorial commemorates the loss of the HMS Captain, the first naval vessel to use both wind and steam power.
 The Captain was lost in a storm in the Bay of Biscay in 1870, with a loss of 582 men.
 The commander of the ship was Captain Burgoyne, the son-in-law of Admiral Wake-Walker of Hoxne.

 Another interesting monument is that of Thomas Maynard (d.
 1742) of Hoxne Hall.
 Maynard's marble monument was carved by Charles Stanley, sculptor to the royal court of Denmark.

 At the west end of the church is a display area of local history artefacts, including information on the Hoxne Hoard of Roman treasure, the St Edmund legend, and the Bishop's Palace.

 Beside the church, and visible from the church car park, is the moated vicarage.
-The moat may predate the 15th century vicarage buildings, and may possibly indicate the site of the early bishop's palace at Hoxne, or of a priory of monks asociated with it.
+The moat may predate the 15th-century vicarage buildings, and may possibly indicate the site of the early bishop's palace at Hoxne, or of a priory of monks associated with it.